Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 **T2.
 Helioviewer v2 API (SWHV-CCN2-20100-02)**

 Both SWHV and JHV3D implement the version 2 of the Helioviewer API.
 The `getClosestToMidpoint` API call was added for the benefit of JHV3D request of data, and this call is linked to the JHV3D approach for the acquisition of data.
-It shall be studied if the approach is beneficial for SWHV and thus if this API is useful for SWHV.
+It is not certain that this approach is beneficial for SWHV and thus if this API is useful for SWHV.
 This has ramifications with regard to playback and JPEG2000 caching.
 The `esajpip` server was modified to allow multiple ranges of frame requests in a single JPIP request, which may be a possible substitute.

 SWHV supports both versions of API and has implemented the validation of server responses against a JSON schema.
 This functionality is also available as a separate standalone program (<https://github.com/Helioviewer-Project/DataSourcesChecker>).